Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 - Optimisation for specific architectures, namely Apple A9, A10, A11 CPUs and Android.

-Unlike other solutions, in which filters are created by identifying 2D points on the face, prior to create a 3D model of the head via nonlinear equations Banuba technology establishes a 3D model of the head directly, skipping the identification of 2D points.
+Other solutions create filters by identifying 2D points on the face first.
+And only then do they create a 3D model of the head via nonlinear equations.
+Banuba technology works differently.
+It establishes a 3D model of the head directly, skipping the identification of 2D points.
+That is why it's more accurate on the outcome.

 The 3D math model of the head (Face Kernel ™), developed by Banuba, reduces all of its possible transformations to a limited number of variables.